aGotelli/EROLA_first_assignment_AG/README.md

 This package has some custom messages, services and parameters which are described in the following.

 ### <a name="MSG-MSG"></a>The Message
-The messages defined in this project are the following:
+The message defined in this project is the following:
   * PersonCalling: is a message containing a string and a geometry_msgs Pose.
 It contains the command the person has given in the string and the position of the person in the geometry message.

 ### <a name="MSG-SRV"></a>The Services